unixjet/BLE-CC254x/README.txt

 Notices:

-- The Texas Instruments Bluetooth® low energy (BLE) software development kit includes all necessary software to get started on the development of single-mode BLE applications using the CC2540 system-on-chip.
+- The Texas Instruments Bluetooth?low energy (BLE) software development kit includes all necessary software to get started on the development of single-mode BLE applications using the CC2540 system-on-chip.
 It includes object code with the BLE protocol stack, a sample project and applications